TerroR75/TerroR75/README.md

 ### Hi there 👋
 I'm Kamil and I'm a self-taught developer. <br>🌱 I’m currently learning JS, HTML, CSS, Node.js, Express and Git.
 Also I'm interested<br>in learning C# and Python.<br>
+Im extremely thankful to [The Odin Project](https://github.com/TheOdinProject) for their great community and top notch curriculum which helped me learn everything!

 ## 🌐 Socials: